 The largest proportion of the country (67%) is drained via the Rhine into the North Sea.
 As a result, the catchment areas of the waters flowing into the Mediterranean (Rhône, 18%), the Adriatic (Po, 9.3%) and the Black Sea (Danube, 4.4%) are correspondingly smaller.

 The 1992 Convention on the Protection and Use of Transboundary Watercourses and International Lakes, which was developed for the United Nations Economic Commission for Europe (UNECE) region, went global in 2016 based on a proposal by Switzerland.
 Its objective is to promote international cooperation in order to protect water quality and guarantee the sustainable use of transboundary surface and underground waters.
 The Convention sets out the requirement of adopting integrated water resources management.
-A secretariat in Geneva supports these efforts, which involve numerous working groups focused on various aspects, such as water and climate change, the benefits of transboundary cooperation, relationships with agriculture and energy, etc.
+A secretariat in Geneva supports these efforts, which involve numerous working groups focused on various aspects, such as water and climate change, the benefits of transboundary cooperation, relationships with agriculture and energy, the financing of cross-border cooperation etc.

 Ramsar Convention on Wetlands